langestefan/solar-forecasting-HA/README.md

 ## Setup

-Currently, my vision is as follows:

-- A user has a solar installation with historical data, preferably detailed data over 1 or more years
+- A user has a solar installation with historical data of about 2 days, preferable at interval of 30 seconds.
-- If detailed data is not available, the model will be less accurate but it should still be possible to use it
-- This data should be available in a CSV file, which can be aquired from a database like influxDB
-- It will be difficult to get accurate timeseries weather data without a cloud service
-- The ideal solution would only use a weather station in your garden that collects relevant data
+- The ideal setup would use a weather station situated in your garden to provide the model with the necessary atmospheric and meteorological data.
-- To predict solar output, we input the previous timeseries data into the model and output a prediction for the next time step(s).
+- To predict solar output, we input timeseries data into the model and output a prediction for the next time step(s).

-This could be an option:

-- If the user has historical PV output data, we can use it to train a custom model which can be deployed on the Home Assistant server.
-This seems to be the preferred method but it will require more setup.
-- If the user doesn't have historical PV output data we can use the 'generic' model for inference.
-Question is, where do we get this data?
-Perhapse [4] can help?

 ## Retrieve data from InfluxDB